-Most babies are born through vaginal birth.
-But if there are problems with your pregnancy or with your baby’s health, you may need to have your baby by cesarean birth (also called c-section).
+If there are problems with your pregnancy or with your baby’s health, a c-section may be the safest way for you to have your baby.

 You and your health care provider may plan (schedule) your c-section because of medical reasons that make vaginal birth unsafe.
 Or you may need to have an emergency (unplanned) c-section because of a problem that happens during pregnancy.

 What are the risks of having a c-section?

 A c-section is major surgery, so it may have more complications for you than a vaginal birth, including:

 - Your incision (cut), uterus and other parts of your body, like your belly and bladder, may get infected.

 - You may lose a lot of blood and need a transfusion.
 A blood transfusion is when you have new blood put into your body.

 - Organs near the uterus, like the bladder and intestines, may get injured during surgery.

 - You may get blood clots in your legs, pelvic organs or lungs.
 A blood clot is a solid mass or clump of blood.

 - You may have bad reactions to certain medicines, including anesthesia you get during surgery.
 Anesthesia is medicine that makes you numb so you can’t feel pain.